 Sarcopenia: What it is, who is at risk

 The loss of muscle mass due to the natural aging process is known as sarcopenia.

 Most people begin losing muscle tissue around age 40.
 With this loss comes a gradual reduction in muscle strength and function.
-By age 50, as our body becomes less able to convert protein into muscle, we are losing 1% to 2% of our muscle mass every year.
+By age 50, as our body becomes less able to convert protein into muscle, we are losing one percent to two percent of our muscle mass every year.